Mary Naylor: Youth Takes a Bow and wartime touring (1940–1941)

+Breakthrough roles and wartime popularity (1942–1946)

-In April 1942, just after her 16th birthday, Mary left the “Youth Takes A Bow” company, for the breakout ingénue role in “Scoop” at the London’s West End Vaudeville Theatre.
+In April 1942, just after her 16th birthday, Naylor left the “Youth Takes A Bow” company, for the breakout ingénue role in “Scoop” at the London’s West End Vaudeville Theatre.
 In September of that year, she left the cast of “Scoop” to play the part of Vera Hasset in the film, "The Man in Grey" with Margaret Lockwood, James Mason, and Stewart Granger.
-After the movie, Mary returned to the stage starring in George Black's “Best Bib and Tucker” at the London Palladium with Tommy Trinder.
-During the run of this show, Mary became involved with the Merchant Seamen's Fund and the Merchant Radio program, “Shipmates Ashore,” making weekly contributions throughout the remainder of the war, partly because her old co-star, Ernie Wise, had come off the stage and was now in the Merchant Navy.
+After the movie, Naylor returned to the stage starring in George Black's “Best Bib and Tucker” at the London Palladium with Tommy Trinder.
+During the run of this show, Naylor became involved with the Merchant Seamen's Fund and the Merchant Radio program, "Shipmates Ashore," making weekly contributions throughout the remainder of the war, partly because her old co-star, Ernie Wise, had come off the stage and was now in the Merchant Navy.
 Mary’s work with this branch of the services garnered her the title, “Sweetheart of the Merchant Navy.”
-While Mary was in "Best Bib and Tucker" at the London Palladium, she would pay weekly visits to Grinstead Hospital for Burned Airmen to meet with "the boys" individually and sing for them in her RAF-style show costume.
+While Naylor was in "Best Bib and Tucker" at the London Palladium, she would pay weekly visits to Grinstead Hospital for Burned Airmen to meet with "the boys" individually and sing for them in her RAF-style show costume.
 At the time, she was 16/17, about the same age as the youngest men.
-Mary was then voted a "Pin-Up Girl of the RAF."
-Throughout all the war years, Mary volunteered at fund raising events, lending her talents to help the troupes and all the people of Great Britain.
+Naylor was then voted a "Pin-Up Girl of the RAF."
+Throughout all the war years, Naylor volunteered at fund raising events, lending her talents to help the troupes and all the people of Great Britain.

 After “Best Bib and Tucker” ended its 10-month long run at the Palladium Theatre, the play continued as a road show (now called: "Palladium Comes to Camp") playing on stages and military bases on and off until the end of 1943 under the auspices of the General War Theatre Council.
 From that point on, Ms. Naylor was featured in variety shows, reviews, radio, cabaret, charity events, and concerts in London and every major British city, returning to various Panto shows each holiday season.
 In November 1946, she was the opening act for the first Royal Command Variety Performance at the Palladium, singing "Turn Off The Rain."
 Her performance earned her the nickname from the Queen (later called the "Queen Mother") as "The Typical England's Rose."